decode-detroit/minerva/README.md

 ### Redis for Instant Recovery

 The most up-to-date instructions for installing Redis can be found here: https://redis.io/.
 You'll also need to copy the [redis server configuration](examples/redis.conf) into the Redis configuration folder.

+### DMX For Lighting/Effects Control

+The DMX connection doesn't require any additional software or libraries to run and is included by default.

+All DMX channels default to 0.
+This can cause confusion when the channel isn't explicitly set by the user, but is nonetheless necessary for the device to function.
+For example, the main dimmer channel on a light fixture needs to be manually set to 255.

 ### Make It Pretty